wp-plugins/role-scoper/readme.txt

 Comment editing for non-Admins in 3.1; DB errors from collation mismatch; Per-category Link visiblity; File Filtering not applied to new attachments; File Filtering for manually resized images; Manage Nav Menus w/o siteside edit; Role Groups menu in WP 3.0 MS; CMS Tree and 4 other plugin conflicts

 = 1.3.28 =
-Improves Nav Menu Manager and Category Manager role assignment; filters "Add New" links out of admin bar as appropriate; fixes RS Options menus in 3.1 Multisite, fixes 6 plugin conflicts including NextGEN Gallery, and 9 other bug fixes.
+Improves Nav Menu Manager and Category Manager role assignment; filters "Add New" links out of admin bar as appropriate; fixes RS Options menus in 3.1 Multisite, fixes 6 plugin conflicts including NextGEN Gallery, and 9 other Fixedes.

 == Documentation ==